 - A word of caution: Investors must remember that as returns are market-linked, they are prone to volatility.
 Hence, an ELSS may not be suitable for very risk-averse investors.
 Also, investors must remain invested for at least three years to claim tax benefits - In India, it is common for young investors to not take retirement planning seriously.
-This is because investors entering the workforce usually make the mistake of believing there will be time to do so in the years ahead - What's more, many investors who plan for their retirement rely on fixed income investments for this purpose - Since retirement planning is a long-term goal, it can effectively be met by investing in an ELSS - If Amish wants to build a retirement kitty of Rs 5 crore at the retirement age of 60, he can achieve it by investing ~Rs 14,000 on a monthly basis (assuming 12% CAGR\) in an ELSS for the next 30 years
+This is because investors entering the workforce usually make the mistake of believing there will be time to do so in the years ahead - What's more, many investors who plan for their retirement rely on fixed income investments for this purpose - Since retirement planning is a long-term goal, you can aim to effectively meet it by investing in an ELSS - If Amish wants to build a retirement kitty of some amount at the retirement age of 60, he can achieve it by investing certain money on a monthly basis in an ELSS for the next 30 years